M0rdhau/GoPeer_Task/back/Backend.md

 * `npm run dev` - to run the application in 'developer' mode, instantly refreshing when changes are made in the editor.

+## Some test might not pass due to... refactoring that was done